-The change makes clear what is already widely practised.
-Rule 6 of the amended Code (formerly section 9) requires agents to exercise due, diligence and skill; rule 24 (formerly section 10) requires agents to verify facts material to the transaction and communicate those facts to any person affected by them; and rule 26 (formerly section 11) requires agents to advise their opinion of current market price.
+The change specifies what is already widely practised.
+Rule 6 of the amended Code (formerly section 9) already requires agents to exercise due, diligence and skill, rule 24 (formerly section 10) requires them to verify facts material to the transaction and communicate those facts to any person affected by them and rule 26 (formerly section 11) requires them to advise their opinion of current market price.